top of page

 Morphology Unit 4: The Suffixing Rules

 Good Things Come in Threes I suppose it's debatable if suffixing rules are "good", however I think it is good news that only three rules exist.
 Suffixing can seem overwhelming, as evidenced by the number of adults I've encountered that don't know when to double the final consonant, drop silent <e>, and change <y> to <I>.
 And there you have the three rules.
-Heads up that I do not teach any new morphemes this unit.
-The focus lies solely on memorizing and implementing the suffi
+I use inquiry to introduce each rule.
+Students have several opportunities to implement each rule before learning a new

 Jackie K.